Dark Incentives: Your app doesn't love you

 These apps don’t love you, but there’s no good reason why it cannot be so.

 Are apps capable of love?
-Yes.
-Apps are made by human beings, and human beings are capable of love.
-Furthermore, we’re capable of expressing and transmitting love through all manner of technologies & techniques, like language, pictures, sounds, physical touch… software applications are certainly no different.
+Sure!
+Apps are made by human beings, and human beings are wholly capable of love.
+Furthermore, we’re capable of expressing and transmitting our love for others through all manner of technologies & techniques, like language, pictures, songs and food.., software applications should be no different.